 - Excellent oral and written communication skills

-- Must be able to travel on assignments for DAI projects (up to four assignments per year)
+- Must be able and willing to travel to Afghanistan and possibly other regional travel in the Middle East (including Iraq) on short-term assignments for DAI projects (minimum one assignment per year)

 - Master’s degree

 DAI is an equal opportunity/affirmative action employer with a commitment to diversity.
-All qualified applicants will be receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin.
-EOE - Minorities/Females/Disabled/Veterans
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or national origin.
+EOE- Minorities/Females/Disabled/Veterans